 Registry Office Wedding Photographer Dublin

-I am a registry office wedding photographer in Dublin with over 10 years of experience.
+Registry office wedding photographer Dublin with over 10 years of experience.
 It is one of my favourite locations in Dublin to photograph a wedding.
 This is because of all the lovely locations for wedding photographs close by.

 I always like to give a sense of story and place to registry office wedding photographs.
 Over the years I have formulated a nice route that takes in the banks of the Grand Canal, Georgian Dublin and Merrion Square Park.

 This approach makes the bride and groom feel like they are taking a nice walk through Dublin on their wedding day.
 Thus they were not like they were posing for wedding photographs.
 It also created a nice story of the day and I like to keep a couples’ wedding photographs natural and unposed as possible.

 I also came up with the idea a few years ago to do the group portrait of the guest stand on the Locks crossing the canal.
 The scene has a painterly quality to it and is an unusual angle.
 It is also only three minutes from the registry office.
 It is thus handy for everyone to walk up to it.

 The banks of the canal beside the lock also are a nice place for the family pictures.
 All in all it does not take too much time, around 15 minutes.
 The guests are then free to go onto the reception venue.
 I set out with the bride and groom on the route and they are happy with the pictures.